How The Length Of A Blog Post Impacts How Successful The Page Ranks With SEO

 Your keywords should never come off as forced or placed without context.
 The flow of the text should be as natural as possible to answer a searcher’s query.

 Shorter posts can be written and done with within a few hours.
-Typically, you would spend a minimum of 10 to 15 hours to write a long form post.
+Typically, you would spend a minimum of 10 to 15 hours to write a long form post – long form is anything over 1500 words.
 The longer form is the ideal blog post length.

 In turn, the research and time spent will make you write high-quality content which will be loved by your readers and search engines.
 The more you write – the more outgoing links you add to the text.